Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Trebuchets.md

 **Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6 (Medium)

 **Mitigation**: Weight - has been made from nuts - no sharp edges and will deform on impact.
 Make sure small humans stand out of the way of the weight as it drops.
 Also don't let them be thrown/launched.
+With small children, don't let them handle the weight themselves.
 Call first aider if required.

 **After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4 (Medium)